 As these technologies improved, success rates went up, and clinics started offering more services.
 According to the Centers for Disease Control and Prevention, about 500 fertility clinics in the US help people who want to become parents.

-fertility treatment.
+Pew Research Center conducted a survey showing that one in ten women between the ages of 15 and 44 said they had some form of fertility treatment.
 That means roughly six million women consulted with a fertility specialist.
 Even if all of those fertility clinics were fully staffed, it’s easy to see the disparity in supply and demand in the fertility industry.

 As time passed, fertility services became more common and available to more kinds of people and couples.
 This included single parents, LGBTQ+ individuals, and those dealing with infertility because of their age.
 Fertility clinics attuned their services to cater to the diverse needs of their patient population.
 This drive to appeal to a broader range of people also factors into increased demand for fertility services.